zanelul/YouTube-Upload-Bot/README.md

     const uploadLimit = 1
     ```
 3. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
 This can be done by pressing the Windows Key and searching for one of those applications.
-4. Type `cd` (make sure you add the space after the cd or else I will call you a monkey)
+4. Type `cd` (Make sure you add the space after the cd)
 5. Drag and drop the folder that has the bot code onto the terminal
 6. Press the enter key
 7. Type `node index.js`
-8. And that is it!
+8. Now it's running!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.